zihuaye/3xsd/README.md

 ###3fsd:
   Same with 3zsd.

+###More performance:
-###There are at lease two ways to increase the performance of 3xsd:
+There are at lease two ways to increase the performance of 3xsd:
   1.Install Cython, and rename _3xsd.py to _3xsd.pyx, run it.
     Cython will compile _3xsd.py lib into a _3xsd.so file, using static type declarations.
     This can gain about 5%-6% performance increasement.